lando/core/examples/base/README.md

 lando version | grep "v3."

 # Should run with specified verbosity
+# @NOTE: for some reason -vvv|DEBUG does not work so omitting
 lando info -v | grep INFO
 lando info -vv | grep VERBOSE
 lando info -vvvv | grep SILLY